 - Wear flip flops or some type of shoe when you’re walking around a locker room or a public pool.

 - If the warts are on your feet, keep your feet dry as much as possible; wet environments and moisture encourage warts to spread.

 - Don’t scratch or pick at your wart.
 Just leave it alone.

-There are varying opinions out there as to which type of at-home wart treatment works, but most dermatologists in Spring feel that Compound W is the most effective.
+There are varying opinions out there as to which type of at-home wart treatment works, but most dermatologists feel that Compound W is the most effective.
 The primary ingredient in Compound W is salicylic acid, and it slowly peels away the top layer of your skin to remove the wart.
 Compound W can have some side effects and isn’t recommended for certain people, so you may want to check with a dermatologist before choosing it as an at-home wart treatment.